brettonw/namespace-include.js/README.md

 - Javascript users are not typically that concerned with the dogmatic procedures of software development in teams, so building a mechanism that treats scripters as engineers in a defensive programming environment stands out as awkward.
 This shining example of industry best practice is just a hurdle to normal usage.

+- In the years since I first wrote this module full-scale applications have emerged with additional layers of complexity like build systems and automated testing.
+This would seem to run counter to my first point, but the issue is that Javascript already had all the ability needed to build abstraction (objects *are* classes *and* namespaces), it didn't need a forced format that differed from that.
+All it actually needed is a simple "include" statement.
+Note: I have a very similar criticism of Python's import mechanisms.

 - When I include a module, I shouldn't have to define additional variables in my namespace to access them.
 Most times, these names pollute my namespace anyway.
 How often do you look at sample code and see something like:

         var path = require ("path"):